Grevillea hodgei

 Grevillea hodgei, commonly known as the Coochin Hills grevillea, is a species of flowering plant in the family Proteaceae and is endemic to a restricted area of Queensland.
 It is an erect shrub with deeply divided leaves with erect, linear leaflets, and clusters of hairy, cream-coloured flowers.

 Description

 Grevillea hodgei is an erect shrub that typically grows a height of 1–4 m.
 Its leaves are 60–190 mm long and deeply divided, the leaflets linear, 50–120 mm long and 1.5–2.8 mm wide with the edges rolled under and obscuring most of the lower surface.
 The flowers are arranged in erect, cylindrical clusters on a rachis 20–80 mm long.
 The flowers are cream-coloured, partly covered with brown hairs, the pistil 26–35 mm long.
-Flowering occurs in most months and the fruit is a woolly-hairy follicle 13–14 mm long.
+Flowering occurs year-round, peaking in March and October and the fruit is a woolly-hairy follicle 13–14 mm long.
+G. hodgei is closely related to G. whiteana but can be distinguished by its shorter pistils, shorter rachis and more extensive hairs on the external surface of the perianth.

 Taxonomy

 Grevillea hodgei was first formally described in 1994 by Peter M. Olde and Neil R. Marriott in The Grevillea Book from specimens Marriott collected near the Coochin Hills in the Glasshouse Mountains near Beerwah in 1992.
 The specific epithet (hodgei) honours Mervyn William Hodge.